๐Ÿฅ‡International Economics

 When asset prices disconnect from underlying value, the inevitable correction can devastate entire economies.
 Speculative bubbles form when investors buy assets expecting prices to keep rising, creating self-reinforcing cycles that eventually collapse.

-• Loose monetary policy and financial deregulation fueled speculative investments in real estate and equities, with land prices tripling in major cities
+• Loose monetary policy and financial deregulation fueled speculative investment in real estate and equities, with land prices in major cities tripling

-• The burst triggered Japan's "Lost Decade"—actually two decades of stagnation characterized by deflation, zombie banks, and near-zero growth
+• The burst triggered Japan's "Lost Decades" of stagnation characterized by deflation, zombie banks (insolvent institutions kept alive by government support), and near-zero growth

-• Policy response failures included delayed bank recapitalization and ineffective fiscal stimulus, making this a textbook case of how not to manage post-bubble recovery
+• Policy response failures included delayed bank recapitalization and poorly targeted fiscal stimulus.
+Japan is a textbook case of how slow, indecisive action after a bubble prolongs the damage

-• Limited contagion to the broader economy demonstrated that equity bubbles, while painful, don't always trigger systemic banking crises
+• Limited contagion to the broader economy showed that equity bubbles, while painful, don't always trigger systemic banking crises

-Compare: The Japanese bubble vs. the Dot-com bubble—both involved speculative excess, but Japan's real estate focus meant bank balance sheets were devastated, while the Dot-com crash primarily hurt equity investors.
-If an FRQ asks about why some bubbles cause deeper recessions, this distinction is key.
+Compare: The Japanese bubble vs. the Dot-com bubble.
+Both involved speculative excess, but Japan's real estate focus meant bank balance sheets were devastated (banks held property as collateral), while the Dot-com crash primarily hurt equity investors.
+This distinction matters for explaining why some bubbles cause deeper recessions than others.

 Banking and Credit Crises

 When financial institutions fail, credit freezes and the real economy suffers.
-Banking crises occur when losses—often from bad loans or risky investments—erode bank capital, triggering runs, failures, and credit crunches.
+Banking crises occur when losses from bad loans or risky investments erode bank capital, triggering runs, failures, and credit crunches.

-• Bank failures cascaded as depositors panicked, with over 9,000 U.S. banks collapsing and destroying savings—no deposit insurance existed
+• Bank failures cascaded as depositors panicked.
+Over 9,000 U.S. banks collapsed, destroying savings.
+No deposit insurance existed, so there was nothing to stop bank runs once they started

-• Contractionary policy worsened the crisis—the Fed tightened money supply while the Smoot-Hawley Tariff collapsed global trade by 65%
+• Contractionary policy worsened the crisis.
+The Fed tightened the money supply while the Smoot-Hawley Tariff (1930) collapsed global trade by roughly 65%

-• Deregulation without adequate oversight allowed S&Ls to make risky investments while deposits remained government-insured—a classic moral hazard problem
+• Deregulation without adequate oversight allowed S&Ls to make risky investments while deposits remained government-insured.
+This is a classic moral hazard problem: institutions took on excessive risk because they knew losses would be absorbed by taxpayers

-• Regulatory response included FIRREA (1989), which tightened capital requirements and created the Resolution Trust Corporation to manage failed assets
+• Regulatory response included FIRREA (1989), which tightened capital requirements and created the Resolution Trust Corporation to manage and liquidate failed assets

-• Subprime mortgage proliferation combined with securitization spread toxic assets throughout the global financial system—interconnectedness amplified contagion
+• Subprime mortgage proliferation combined with securitization (bundling risky loans into tradable securities) spread toxic assets throughout the global financial system.
+Interconnectedness amplified contagion because banks worldwide held these securities

-• Lehman Brothers' collapse triggered a global credit freeze, proving that "too big to fail" institutions create systemic risk requiring government intervention
+• Lehman Brothers' collapse in September 2008 triggered a global credit freeze, demonstrating that "too big to fail" institutions create systemic risk that ultimately forces government intervention

-Compare: The Great Depression vs. the 2008 Crisis—both involved banking system failures, but policymakers in 2008 learned from 1929's mistakes, acting as lender of last resort rather than allowing cascading failures.
-This is your go-to comparison for questions about policy learning.
+Compare: The Great Depression vs. the 2008 Crisis.
+Both involved banking system failures, but policymakers in 2008 had learned from 1929's mistakes.
+Instead of tightening monetary policy and allowing cascading bank failures, the Fed acted aggressively as lender of last resort.
+This is the strongest example of policy learning across crises.

 Currency and Balance of Payments Crises